dtcristo/wasmtime-ruby/README.md

 ## Introduction

-This gem allows you to use the [Wasmtime](https://wasmtime.dev/) WebAssembly runtime from within your Ruby project.
+This project provides Ruby bindings for the [Wasmtime](https://github.com/bytecodealliance/wasmtime) WebAssembly runtime, allowing you to execute WebAssembly modules from within Ruby.

 Why would you want that?
 [WebAssembly](https://webassembly.org/) (or WASM) is a technology that allows you to write programs that run at near-native speeds in a